 akhilvaani.blog: Akhilvaani posts about stigma and other issues relating to mental health.

 My 11 questions for Liebster nominees:

-1. Who is your favourite author that you haven’t listed as a password backup for a financial institution.
+1. Who is your favorite author that you haven’t listed as a password backup for a financial institution.

 2. Invent a hashtag that you would like to see gain traction.